-Of the two popular manufacturers that bring up the rear, one is a surprise and one is not.
 For a brand that retails its products for well over $400,000, Bentley’s $28,500 loss on every car sold is a confusing one to stomach.
-However, this could be put down to the pots of cash they are throwing into their electric car R & D program.
-Good old Tesla, which Elon Musk just announced would run out of liquid capital in 10 months, is burning roughly $18,400 for every car it sells.
-Mounting electric offensives from the likes of Merc’s EQC, Jaguar’s I-Pace, Audi’s E-tron could spell trouble for Tesla as it loses its biggest competitive advantage.
+However, this could be attributed to the pots of cash they’re throwing into their electric car R&D program.
+Speaking of electric, good old Tesla is burning roughly $18,400 for every car it sells.
+Mounting electric offensives from the likes of Merc’s EQC, Jaguar’s I-Pace, Audi’s E-Tron could spell trouble for Tesla as it loses its biggest competitive advantage.

 Rolls Royce and Lamborghini tend to play their cards close to their chests by not releasing their full financials and were not included in the study.

-According to Whichcar's analysis of Ferrari’s income statement for Q1 2019, Maranello shipped 2610 vehicles for the period, a 23% increase from the same period in 2018.
-It appears as though strong demand for the entry-level Portofino is driving the numbers, as it accounted for a 30.6% increase in V8 sales.
+According to the Whichcar analysis of Ferrari’s income statement for Q1 2019, Maranello shipped 2610 vehicles for the period, a 23% increase from the same period in 2018.
+It appears as though strong demand for the entry-level Portofino drove the numbers up, accounting for a 30.6% increase in V8 sales.

 Overall, Ferrari collected $1.52 billion in revenue, with inflows primarily coming from vehicle sales and spare parts ($1.19 billion), engine sales to Maserati ($93 million), and sponsorships/commercial activities ($207 million).
-These revenues translate to a net margin of 19.2%, which looks decidedly plump alongside BMW’s 7.33% effort for the same metric over 2018.
+All up, this translates to a net margin of 19.2%, which looks decidedly plump alongside BMW’s 7.33% effort for the same metric over 2018.

-With five cars set to be released this year, including the recently-unveiled F8 Tributo, the Prancing Horse is certainly looking high and mighty - but then again, when has it not?
+Safe to say, the Prancing Horse certainly looks high and mighty – but then again, when has it looked otherwise?

 All currencies are quoted in Australian Dollars.